Nervosys/Botnix/docs/languages-frameworks/cuda.section.md

 The CUDA NVCC compiler requires flags to determine which hardware you want to target for in terms of SASS (real hardware) or PTX (JIT kernels).

-Nixpkgs tries to target support real architecture defaults based on the CUDA toolkit version with PTX support for future hardware.
+Botpkgs tries to target support real architecture defaults based on the CUDA toolkit version with PTX support for future hardware.
 Experienced users may optimize this configuration for a variety of reasons such as reducing binary size and compile time, supporting legacy hardware, or